 Linking with Japan

-Kayoko returns regularly to Japan to see her family.
-Since 2019, Kayoko has given lectures to Junior High School (JHS) students (aged 13 – 15 years) and Senior High School (SHS) students (aged 16 – 18 years) in five schools in Northern Japan.
-She tells them about the Charity's work in India and includes references to the relevant United Nations' Sustainable Development Goals (SDGs).[1]
+Since 2019, Kayoko has given lectures to Junior High School (JHS) students (aged 13 – 15 years) and Senior High School (SHS) students (aged 16 – 18 years) at seven schools in Northern Japan.
+She tells them about the Charity's work in India and includes references to the relevant United Nations Sustainable Development Goals (SDGs) [1].

-Kayoko lecturing at Aomori Akenohoshi SHS.
+Kayoko gave a lecture to around 600 students at Aomori Akenohoshi SHS.

 Aomori Akenohoshi JHS and SHS